Clinical Research Using Drugs

 - Responsible for oversight of the policy processes and fulfillment of roles and responsibilities related to the use of drugs in clinical research.
 In cases of noncompliance corrective action may be required by the IRB, Fairview IDS, the Office of the Vice President for Research, or the Office of Academic Clinical Affairs.

-- Board of Regents Policy: Research Involving Human Subjects (PDF)
+- Board of Regents Policy: Research Involving Human Participants (PDF)

 - Administrative Policy: Using Controlled Substances for Research

 - Fairview Investigational Drug Policy

 - Investigational New Drug Application (21 CFR 312, subparts A-F)

 - Minnesota Rules (Minnesota Board of Pharmacy, Chapter 6800)